ThalesDavila/serverless-chatgpt/README.md

 - Please make sure your changes follow our coding guidelines and include tests if applicable.

 ## License
 This project is licensed under the LGPL-3.0 License.
-Please see the LICENSE file for more information.

 ## Support
 If you encounter any issues or have questions about the Serverless ChatGPT Plugin, please open an issue on our GitHub repository or contact the maintainers.